trumpfheller/trumpfheller.github.io/testing/bt_logs.md

 adb logcat -d > /path/to/local/directory/logcat.txt
 ```

-At Google they have a software that unzips the bugreport and allows you to
+At Google they have a software that unzips the bugreport and enables you to
 * surf through the logs
 * search for a specific log and open it for further investigation
 * search in all logs for a specific error message (it even shows you how often a specific error occured).